There are some practices an employer can institute to limit workers' compensation liability such as:

 In one case in Florida, a woman was hurt in a slip and fall accident when she tripped over her dog during a coffee break in her kitchen.
 A Florida Judge of Compensation Claims ruled that the injury was compensable.

-In this case, the company's Telecommuting Agreement required employees to set up a permanent work space and created set work hours.
+In this case, the company’s Telecommuting Agreement required employees to set up a permanent workspace and created set work hours.
 The employee followed these guidelines and her injury occurred during normal business hours.
-The agreement did not restrict where she could use the restroom or take a break, nor did it limit the property she could have in her home, in this case the pet.
+The agreement did not restrict where she could use the restroom or take a break, nor did it limit the property she could have in her home, in this case, the pet.

 In the ruling, the judge determined this agreement established her home as an extension of her employer's office and it was no different than an employee sustaining a similar injury in the employer's break room.